 Table 14: Error’s Found/Missed Total

 Further inspection of detection patterns is summarised in Table 14, which highlights the key requirements that were consistently identified.
-For AAA “service password-encryption”, “enable secret” and “aaa accounting commands 15” in AAA were always detected, “ip authentication key-chain eigrp” and “key-chain” were always identified, There were no errors always detected in OSPF to be noted and “ip rip authentication mode md5”, “ip rip authentication key-chain”, “passive-interface” and “key-string” in RIP were always detected.
+For AAA “service password-encryption”, “enable secret” and “aaa accounting commands 15” in AAA were always detected, “ip authentication key-chain eigrp” and “key-chain” were always identified, there were no errors always detected in OSPF to be noted and “ip rip authentication mode md5”, “ip rip authentication key-chain”, “passive-interface” and “key-string” in RIP were always detected.
 These results confirm that providing benchmark excerpts helped the model anchor to certain critical CIS requirements more reliably.

 Nevertheless, certain benchmark-mandated rules were still missed, as shown in Table 14.
-In AAA, “aaa authorization reverse-access” was overlooked in all 0/4 cases, “router eigrp” in EIGRP was constantly overlooked and RIP being particularly weak with “version 2”, “network”, “redistribute”, “maximum-paths” and “offset-list” being consistently missed..
+In AAA, “aaa authorization reverse-access” was overlooked in all 0/4 cases, “router eigrp” in EIGRP was constantly overlooked and RIP being particularly weak with “version 2”, “network”, “redistribute”, “maximum-paths” and “offset-list” being consistently missed.
 No consistently missed requirements were observed in OSPF.
 These results highlight that even under conditions when authoritative CIS excerpts were supplied, GPT was not uniformly consistent in applying all rules.